 Phase I

 - 1. Completion of thirty semester hours. - 2.
-Schedule and complete a Teacher Education Program interview.
+Schedule a Teacher Education Program interview March 1 in the spring or October 1 in the fall.
 Contact the School of Education to obtain additional information about the interview process.

 Phase II